kftaylor/kftaylor.github.io/about.md

 ### Outcome

 The project cost about $2,000 total.
-It has $0 recurring costs.
+It has $0 recurring cost.
 I've been able to generate some organic downloads, but I knew going in that generating downloads in the App Store would be very expensive and time-consuming.
-It was a great learning experience and a utility that I and a few friends can use 😀
+It was a great learning experience getting an app in the App Store and it continues to be a utility that I and a few friends can use 😀